-Discovering your deeper need is an exercise designed to help you recognize how and why your feelings arise, what those feelings entail and how they are pointing you into the direction of your deeper need.
+Discovering your Deeper Needs: your deeper need is an exercise designed to help you recognize how and why your feelings arise, what those feelings entail and how they are pointing you into the direction of your deeper need.
 Discovering your deeper need is a precursor to voicing what it is that you need in a way that’s clear and concise.
 Discovering your deeper need is a journaling exercise for anyone who has trouble identifying what their needs are in a relationship.
 Your deeper need is the need that’s intimately connected to your feelings.
 Perhaps there’s been conflict in your relationship and you haven’t been able to resolve it due to a misunderstanding around what you’re asking for.
 Maybe escalation has increased because one or both parties doesn’t feel heard or understood.
 Maybe you’re trying to explain your needs to your partner, only to feel frustrated when they aren’t able to understand you.

 Being understood by others is valuable, but understanding yourself is a priceless step in this process.
 It can feel disorienting when you’re not able to identify what it is that you need from yourself and from others.